zazyzaya/Unicorn-GraphChi/unicorn/README.md

 * `decay`: (optional) the number of vertices we have processed in the streaming part of the graph before we perform the gradually forgetting scheme on the graph histogram.
 The default value (which is set to be 10) is likely *not* what you want. *You are strongly recommended to set this value suitable for your application*
 * `lambda`: (optional) the rate of the gradually forgetting scheme.
 This is used with the `decay` option.
 The default value (which is set to be `0.02`) may work for you.
 You can set any value between 0 and 1
 * `window`: (optional) the number of vertices we have processed in the streaming part of the graph before we record a new graph sketch.
 This frequency is used if `USEWINDOW` preprocessor macro is set; otherwise we will use `batch` to set the frequency.
 Even if you set `USEWINDOW`, you are not required to set this value since we provide a default value, which is 500.
 However, the default value is likely *not* what you want. *We strongly recommend you to set this value suitable for your application*
 * `batch`: (optional) the number of streaming edges batched together to update the graph.
 If `USEWINDOW` is *not* set, this is also the frequency we use to record sketches.
 That is, we will stream `BATCH_SIZE` edges to the graph, run our algorithm to update all the vertices, the histogram, and the sketch, and then record the sketch.
-If you use this value as the frequency, *we recommend that you also set the* `-DDEBUG` *macro and have the base graph the same size as* `BATCH_SIZE`.
+If you use this value as the frequency, *we recommend that you have the base graph the same size as* `BATCH_SIZE`.
 Please refer to the documentation in [parsers](https://github.com/crimson-unicorn/parsers) to understand how you can set the base graph size.
-If you follow our recommendation, each new sketch will include the same (i.e., `BATCH_SIZE`) number of additional edges
+If you follow our recommendation, each sketch will include the same (i.e., `BATCH_SIZE`) number of additional edges
 * `chunkify`: (optional) if you want to chunk the labels.
 You can set it to be either 1 (chunk) or 0 (do not chunk); the default is 1
 * `chunk_size`: (optional) if you set `chunkify` to 1, you should set the size of each chunk (the default is 5, which may or may not work for you)
 * `sketch`: (required) the file path to graph sketches